smartninja/smartninja-nosql/README.md

 ## Installation

-Install SmartNinja ODM via pip:
+Add this dependency in your `requirements.txt`:

-	pip install smartninja-odm
+	smartninja-odm

-Upgrade it like this:
+Make sure to install it locally using this command:

-	pip install smartninja-odm --upgrade
+	pip install -r requirements.txt

-And uninstall it like this:

-	pip uninstall smartninja-odm

-## Dependencies
+## Other dependencies

 SmartNinja ODM has two mandatory dependencies: `tinydb` and `tinydb_serialization`.
 These two help SmartNinja ODM use a TinyDB database for localhost development.

-To use Firestore on Google App Engine, MongoDB on Heroku or Cosmos DB on Azure App Service, you'll need to add the following libraries into your `requirements.txt` file:

-    firebase-admin
+#### Datastore

+Google Cloud Datastore dependency in `requirements.txt`:

+    google-cloud-datastore

+#### Firestore

+Google Cloud Firestore dependency in `requirements.txt`:

     google-cloud-firestore

+#### MongoDB & Cosmos DB

+To use MongoDB on Heroku or Cosmos DB on Azure App Service, you'll need to add the following library in your `requirements.txt` file:

     pymongo

-Note that `pymongo` is used as an API for the Cosmos DB database.
-If you won't use Azure, you don't need to include it.
-If you'll use Azure only, you can include only `pymongo` in the `requirements.txt` file (besides `smartninja-odm` of course).

 ### Heroku